 Need assistance with impact factors or have questions about journal quality?
-An SMC Subject Librarian would be happy to assist you, please use the above link to email them
+An SMC Subject Librarian would be happy to assist you!

 There are many excellent guides available about measuring research impact.
-Two of those guides were very helpful in the creation of this guide:
+The following guides were very helpful in the creation of this guide:

 Research Impact is the demonstrable contribution that research makes in academia and society.
 The impact of your research can be determined a number of ways.